SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.12.md

 <!-- MR 10.3.0 [CU9] - FR 10.3.12 -->

-When SLAnalytics lost connection with SLDataGateway, an exception would be thrown, causing SLAnalytics to leak memory or to become unresponsive.
+When SLAnalytics lost connection with SLDataGateway, an exception would be thrown, causing SLAnalytics to become unresponsive.